romadox/SynthCorona/readme.md

 <li>
 The Constant operation allows you to make other modules behave like the Envelope module, where time is based in song-steps.
-Constant also has both the RATE and the LOOP options, which work just like they do in Envelope.
+Constant also has both the RATE, LOOP, ATTACK, and RELEASE options, which work just like they do in Envelope.

 One thing to take note of with Constant-time modules is that they do